 Ingredients

 - Kosher salt forms the base of the dry rub for the cure.
-DO NOT SUBSTITUTE REGULAR TABLE SALT FOR THE KOSHER SALT.
+Do not substitute regular table salt for the kosher salt.
 The resulting dish will be far too salty.
-Fortunately, kosher salt is readily available in most grocery stores so finding it shouldn't be a problem.

 - Brown sugar brings in some sweetness.
-Most recipes call for regular white sugar but brown sugar is such a nice pairing with salmon.
-It makes a very fine choice for this recipe.
+Most recipes call for regular white sugar, but brown sugar is such a nice pairing with salmon.

-- White peppercorns add a little mild heat.
-You can certainly substitute black peppercorns here.
-White peppercorns are the traditional choice, and I love the clean look they bring to the final dish.
+- White peppercorns add a little mild heat and are a traditional choice.
+I love the clean look they bring to the final dish.

 - Fresh dill contributes an herbaceous flavor that is quintessential to Scandinavian cuisine and to gravlax in particular.

-- Combine the crushed peppercorns, kosher salt and brown sugar in a bowl and stir to combine.
+- Step 1: Begin by crushing the peppercorns using the bottom of a heavy skillet, the side of your chefs knife, a spice grinder or a mortar and pestle.
+Combine the crushed peppercorns, kosher salt and brown sugar in a bowl and stir to combine.
 Set aside.

-- Check the salmon for pin bones and remove any that you can find.
-Sometimes your fish monger will do this for you, but I always double check to make sure there aren't any that remain.
+- Step 2: Check the salmon for pin bones and remove any that you can find.
 The easiest way to do this is to lay the piece of salmon over the top of a large overturned bowl.
 This helps any remaining pin bones to protrude from the flesh and makes them easier to find and remove.
-I like to use a clean pair of tweezers to remove them.
-A small, clean pair of pliers works well, too.
+Use a clean pair of tweezers or pliers to gently pull them out.

-- Lay the salmon skin side down in the glass baking dish and drizzle the aquavit over the top.
+- Step 3: Lay the salmon skin side down in a 9 x 13 glass baking dish and drizzle the aquavit over the top.
 Rub into the flesh with your fingers.

-- Top the salmon evenly with the salt/pepper/sugar mixture.
+- Step 4: Top the salmon evenly with the salt/pepper/sugar mixture.
 Rub it around to make sure the entire surface is covered.
 Follow that with an even layer of chopped fresh dill.

-- Slice on the bias against the grain of the fish into very thin slices (leaving the behind).
-Serve and enjoy!
+- Step 9: Slice on the bias against the grain of the fish into very thin slices (leaving the skin behind).

 Expert Tips